[?] Subscribe To This Site

 #4 - Limit the amount of salt/sodium we eat, (less than 2300 mg or 1 teaspoon) making sure all salt is iodized.

-#5 - Limit the consumption of simple sugars, including sucrose, glucose, fructose and others (that means honey and corn syrup as much as table sugar).
+#5 - Limit the consumption of simple sugars as much as possible, including sucrose, glucose, fructose and others (that means honey and corn syrup as much as table sugar).

 _______________